Alvin and Judith Neelley: Lisa Ann Millican

-Lisa Ann Millican (March 18, 1969 – September 28, 1982), at the time a 13-year-old girl from Cedartown, Georgia, was abducted by the Neelleys from Rome's Riverbend Mall on September 25, 1982.
+Lisa Ann Millican (March 18, 1969 – September 28, 1982), a 13-year-old girl from Cedartown, Georgia, was abducted by the Neelleys from Rome's Riverbend Mall on September 25, 1982.
 She was with other residents of the Ethel Harpst Home, a facility for neglected and abused girls and boys located in Cedartown, Georgia.
 Separated from her group, Millican was coerced from the mall's gaming arcade by the Neelleys.
 She was taken to a motel in Scottsboro, Alabama, where the couple held her captive.
 During her captivity, Lisa was raped by both Neelleys multiple times.
 On September 28, Judith injected Lisa with Drano, first into one side, and later into both sides of her neck, both arms, and both buttocks in an attempt to poison her to death.
-Liquid-Plumr was also used on some of the injections.
+Liquid-Plumr was also used in some of the injections.

 The Neelleys had previously committed other crimes in the mall, but the Millican case was their move into sexual torture murder.

 When the painful poisoning failed to kill her, Lisa was shot in the back execution-style by Judith.
 Her body was thrown over a cliff in the Little River Canyon in Fort Payne, Alabama.
 Judith later called various police agencies several times to report the location of Lisa's body, where it was found on the canyon floor draped over a fallen tree.